07 May Employment Issues in Small Business

 Age discrimination can take many forms but follows the same pattern as other forms of discrimination law in the UK…

-- Indirect Discrimination – this involves having a policy or practice that puts people of a certain age at a disadvantage.
-For example, only recruiting recently qualified accountants may fit this category as these are likely to be younger people.
+- Indirect Discrimination involves having a policy or practice.
+That puts people of a certain age at a disadvantage.
+For instance, Only the recruitment of trained accountants will suit this description. as younger people are likely to be.

-- Harassment – this is unwanted conduct on the grounds of age, which has the purpose or effect of violating a person’s dignity, or creating an intimidating, humiliating or offensive environment for that person.
+- Harassment This unwanted conduct on the grounds of age.
+That has the function or effect of violating.
+The integrity of an individual, or creating an intimidating effect.
+Moreover, humiliating or offensive environment for that person.
 For example, age-related jokes in the workplace fit this category.

-- Victimisation – this arises from being treated unfairly as a result of making a complaint of age discrimination.
-For example, not promoting someone because they complain that younger employees are being favoured in their training.
+- Victimization arises from treatment as a result of making a complaint of age discrimination.
+For example, not promoting someone.
+Because they complain that younger employees are being favored in their training.

 Other Specific Points

 - Upper age limits for unfair dismissal and redundancy no longer apply.

 - From 1 October 2011 the default retirement age is to scrap with transitional arrangements in place from 6 April 2011 till then.

 - Occupational pensions are cover by the regulations.
 As are employer contributions to personal pensions.
 The regulations generally allow pension schemes to work as they do now.

 - The regulations do not affect state pensions.